raymcdermott/url-redirector/README.md

 A Clojure application designed to manage URL redirection using data from a JSON document stored in MongoDB and cached in REDIS.

-*IMPORTANT*: By default the application has a maximum response time of 500ms, after which it will return a HTTP status 202

 ### Response: HTTP 301

 The library maps the original domain, transforms as appropriate and returns the new URL via HTTP 301